 Try to assemble a team of people from different departments.
 Each representative has to be familiar with the process that is going to be investigated.

 By forming a cross-functional team, you are going to receive unique points of view.

 This will help you collect enough information to make an informed decision.
 Be aware that this is not an individual task, and it needs to be executed by the team.

 Discuss the problem with the team and make a clear problem statement.
 It will help you define the scope of the issue you are going to investigate.

 This is important because investigating a wide scope problem may be a time-consuming exercise with blurred boundaries.
-Try to be as focused as possible in order to find an effective solution in the end.
+Try to be as focused as possible to find an effective solution in the end.

-The facilitator should ask “Why” as many times as needed until the team is able to identify the root cause of the initial problem.
+The facilitator should ask “Why” as many times as needed until the team can identify the root cause of the initial problem.

 Advice 1.
 Don’t ask too many Whys.
 If you keep going, you may end up receiving tons of unreasonable suggestions and complaints, which is not the purpose.
 Focus on finding the root cause.